vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_18-azure-defender-for-iot.md

     The **Solution Management** pane opens, where you can connect additional Azure resources to your security solution by selecting their owning resource groups.

-1. Under **Subscriptions**, ensure that the subscription you are using for this course is selected.
+1. Under **Subscriptions**, ensure that the subscription you are using for this lab is selected.

     > **Note:**
     > You can add resources from multiple subscriptions to your security solution.